-Why Poimo?
-To create a first-and-last mile electric mobility device that connects public transport with people’s final destinations in a portable, light and secure way
+Poimo is a first-and-last-mile electric mobility device that connects public transport with people’s final destinations in a portable, light and secure way.

 Poimo redefines electric personal mobility by combining it with soft robotics, portability, and ease of use.
 Mercari R4D is working together with the Kawahara and Niiyama labs from the University of Tokyo to develop Poimo since January 2019.

 The minds behind Poimo – Mercari R4D